A SUMMARY OF ALL THE MODIFICATIONS DONE TO MY KTM 690 ENDURO R

 Let´s start from the most forward modification: The original front fender of the KTM 690 Enduro is quite heavy and it wasn’t available in completely black color.
 Because of that I switched to total black fender from a KTM EXC Model.

 The front fork gaskets get protection from neoprene socks.
 They are doing their job well.
 Since owning this bike I never had a leak there.

 For wind and dirt protection I installed the original wind screen from KTM for the 690ty Enduro.
 First I wasn’t satisfied with it due to heavy air turbulence on the helmet.
 But …

 with a little modification i got that problem sorted out.
-As you can see here, I used a threaded rod to get a steeper angel of the windscreen.
+As you can see here, I used a threaded rod to get a steeper angle of the windscreen.
 I also drilled some holes for mounting, the first aid kit in optimal position to the backside of the windscreen.

 No adventure-bike without proper protection of your hands and levers!
 So I mounted this Cycra dirt bike hand guards.
 They are quite sturdy because of their metal frame (as you can see they already took a lot of abusing).
 Also they are bigger than other protectors, and so they are helpful when riding in the rain or in the cold against cold fingers.

 Here´s a little piece that I really like: An easy to mount throttle grip.
 On longer rides (+400km or +250mi per day) this little throttle-lever-extension relives the right-hand wrist.

 After destroying a few standard USB-sockets for the handlebar, I finally installed this quick SAE-connector which is providing 12 Volt permanently (picture without the protection cap).
 When I need to charge a device …